 - Stainless can’t be understated – I love the safety and unbreakableness of stainless, and it’s not as heavy as glass in a diaper bag.

 - Lid to cover the sippy spout – most of my old plastic sippys didn’t have this feature.
 Yuck.

 - Child still must tip to drink – that’s a tough skill.

 - You have to turn the sippy spout just right to line up with the handles, which can be a hassle.
 The other cup we got for Christmas when Leah was an infant is the BPA free Kid Basix Safe Sippy 2.
-She still uses this guy, without the non-spill valve, as her “in the living room” cup.
+She used it without the non-spill valve as her “in the living room” cup as she got older.